tanlandy/Leetcode_Python/High Frequency/9-Tree.md

         """
         if not root:
             return True

         def dfs(left, right):
             if not left and not right:
                 return True

-            if not left or not right:
+            if not left or not right or left.val != right.val: return False
-                return False

-            if left.val == right.val:
-                return dfs(left.left, right.right) and dfs(left.right , right.left)
+            return dfs(left.right, right.left) and dfs(left.left, right.right)
-            else:
-                return False

         return dfs(root, root)
 ```